Different soleplates should be chosen depending on the pitch and conditions you are expecting to be playing in.

 Firm Ground soleplates are those applicable to natural grass surfaces, a type of ground that usually forms during summer or, to a certain extent, during the coldest of winter.
 This relatively solid ground requires a certain amount of penetration for a stable footing, thus causing FG soleplates to have a plastic make with mostly bladed studs (possibly with few conicals in some boots).

 The studs are usually moulded as part of the plate itself and have the same material composition (with some opting for rubber).
-Nowadays, to reduce weight, silos like the Nike Mercurial and the adidas Predator have a split soleplate construction covering just the forefoot and the rearfoot, all supported by an internal chassis.
-The unique, open-arched Hyperquick soleplate of the Nike Phantom GT takes a different approach and sees its ribbed soleplate form along the edges of the sole except for the medial side.
+Nowadays, to reduce weight, silos like the adidas Predator have a split soleplate construction covering just the forefoot and the rearfoot, all supported by an internal chassis.
+Others like that of the Nike Tiempo Legend opts for a lightweight plastic for the entire soleplate itself.